ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Info Criteria

-You can use this aggregation criteria to cluster all flows wth the same information field (e.g. resolved host name in DNS flows).
+You can use this aggregation criteria to cluster all flows with the same information field (e.g. resolved host name in DNS flows).
 Clicking on the flows icon, allows you to drill down to 5-tuple flow level.